CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 ### Instances of Multiple Key Pairs

 Depending on the needs of the issuer, it is possible they may use multiple keypairs associated with a single DID to sign and issue credentials.
 In this case, a TLSA record will be created per {{verificationMethod}} and then be bundled into the corresponding TLSA RRset.
-A resolver can then parse the returned records for the corresponding verificationMethod they wish to interact with or verify.
+A resolver can then parse the returned records and match the key content to the verificationMethod they wish to interact with or verify.

 ***Ex: _did.example-issuer.ca IN TLSA 3 1 0 "4e18ac22c00fb9...b96270a7b4"***

-***Ex: _did.example-issuer.ca IN TLSA 3 1 0 "4e18ac22c00fb9...b96270a7b5"***
+***Ex: _did.example-issuer.ca IN TLSA 3 1 0 "5f29bd33d11gc1...b96270a7b5"***

 ### Benefits of Public Keys in the DNS